shiwano/hubot-irc/README.md

 # Hubot IRC Adapter

-A Hubot IRC Adapter which is hacked for using in private groups of the [Slack](https://slack.com/).
+A Hubot IRC Adapter for using in private groups of the [Slack](https://slack.com/).

 ## Installation